keepwith/PLQComposite/README.md

 ## References

-- [1]  Dai, B., & Qiu, Y. (2023, November).
-ReHLine: Regularized Composite ReLU-ReHU Loss Minimization  with Linear Computation and Linear Convergence.
-In *Thirty-seventh Conference on Neural Information Processing Systems*.
+- [1]  Dai B, Qiu Y (2024).
+ReHLine: regularized composite ReLU-ReHU loss minimization with linear computation and linear convergence. *Advances in Neural Information Processing Systems (NIPS)*, 36.
+- [2] Fukushima K (1969).
+Visual feature extraction by a multilayered network of analog threshold elements. *IEEE Transactions on Systems Science and Cybernetics*, 5(4): 322–333.
-- [2]  Vapnik, V. (1991).
+- [3]  Vapnik, V. (1991).
 Principles of risk minimization for learning theory.
 In *Advances in Neural Information Processing Systems*, pages 831–838.

 [Return to top](#PLQ-Composite-Decomposition)